-Milwaukee Ald., Senate candidate charged with theft, fraud
+Wisconsin US Senate candidate charged with theft, fraud

 MADISON, Wis.
-(AP) — Chantia Lewis, a minister, member of the Milwaukee City Council and a Democratic candidate for U.S. Senate, was charged Tuesday with four felonies and one misdemeanor for allegedly stealing at least $21,000 from her campaign fund and lying about it.
+(AP) — Milwaukee City Council member Chantia Lewis, a Democratic candidate for U.S. Senate, was charged Tuesday with a series of campaign finance violations for allegedly using donations and improper travel reimbursements on more than $21,000 in car payments, family trips, a worship conference and other personal expenses.

-The charges were filed by the Milwaukee County district attorney’s office.
+The four felonies and one misdemeanor were filed by the Milwaukee County district attorney’s office.
 Lewis was first elected to the Milwaukee City Council in 2016 and announced her candidacy for Senate in July.
 She is scheduled to appear in court on Sept.
 29.

 Lewis has made no immediate comment on the charges.
 Her attorney, Jason Luczak, said Lewis would seek to have the charges dismissed.
 He said prosecutors can’t establish any criminal intent and account statements not referenced in the complaint would show Lewis had no intention of stealing money or committing a crime.